gopherjs/gopherjs/README.md

 ### Deviations from Go specification
 Some tradeoffs have to be made in order to avoid huge performance impacts.
 Please get in contact if those are deal breakers for you.

-- int32, uint32, int64 and uint64 have emulated overflow, all other integer types do not
+- int and uint do not overflow
 - calls on nil cause a panic except for slice types

 ### Interface to external JavaScript